- October 4, 2024

 In "Kinki Spiritual Affairs Bureau - Kinki Shoumuchou", players assume the role of Mizuki Shiraishi, an exorcist investigating mysterious disappearances in a village overrun by malevolent spirits.
 Armed with a range of weapons and stealth abilities, Shiraishi must navigate a cut-off village, uncover the truth behind the incident, and ultimately confront the powerful force orchestrating the chaos.
 This Japanese-set action horror game offers a unique blend of combat, stealth, and supernatural intrigue.

-- Despite its janky gameplay and optimization issues, the game offers a fun and varied experience with a mix of horror, action, and comedy elements.
+- Despite its janky gameplay, the game is fun and offers a unique experience with a mix of absurdity and heartfelt moments.

 story

-“Review: the game starts off as a funny design but it slowly becomes more serious and interesting; sadly, it's quite short and I wish the story was much more expanded with more plot points and progression.”
+“Review: the game starts off as a funny game design but it slowly became more serious and interesting; sadly, it's quite short and I wish the story was much more expanded with more plot points and progression.”